girishji/scope.vim/README.md

 ```

 > [!NOTE]
+> 1. Escape spaces with backslash when searching multiple words (e.g., `foo\ bar` to grep for 'foo bar')
-> To grep the same keyword a second time, there's no need to retype it.
+> 2. To grep the same keyword a second time, there's no need to retype it.
 The prompt already contains the previous grep string as virtual text.
 Simply type `<Right>` or `<PgDn>` key to fill in and continue, or type over it to dismiss.

-Define your own grep command.
+Define your own grep command:

 ```
 vim9script
 import autoload 'scope/fuzzy.vim'
 nnoremap <your_key> <scriptcmd>fuzzy.Grep('grep --color=never -RESIHin --exclude="*.git*" --exclude="*.swp" --exclude="*.zwc" --exclude-dir=plugged')<CR>
 ```

+`grep` command string is echoed in the command line after each search.
+You can set an option to turn this off (see below).

 ### Switch Buffer